hyenial/JavaScript_Study_Notes/README.md

 # JavaScript_Projects
-it  shows some js projects in my portfolio
+it  shows some javascript projects in my portfolio